danielrezz/drummer_quiz/README.md

 </h2>

 <p>
     When you open up the drum quiz, you are first shown the rules of how to take the quiz.
 You can see a Start button )Let's Go) and a scoreboard button.
 As soon as you press the Start button, you are immediately taken into the questions with a timer of 10 seconds.
 Better be quick!
 If the timer hits 0, you get that question wrong and move on to the next one.
-Once the game ends, you are able to enter your band's name to be saved into a scoreboard.
+Once the game ends, you are able to enter your band's name to be saved into a scoreboard using Local Storage.
 </p>

 <h2>